kossiitkgp/docs/events/kwoc.md

 - Intro Seminar of KWoC should be conducted, a week before the registrations begin.

-- If possible approach a few organisations or companies - well before the website goes live - to sponsor KWoC for providing prizes to the top-performers (the number of top-performers might vary based on what we get in the swag).
+- If possible approach a few organisations or companies - well before the website goes live - to sponsor KWoC for providing swags/goodies to the top-contributors (the number of top-contributors might vary based on what we get in the swag).
 Do NOT term them as `winners` - [KWoC is not a competition](https://github.com/kossiitkgp/mistakes/blob/kwoc-22-mistakes/kwoc20.md#5-reduce-competive-nature-)